mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multi-lb/index.md

     * Instance Protocol: HTTP
     * Instance Port: 80

-1. Click the **+** sign next to the subnets that each of your instances are part of.
+1. Click the **+** sign next to the subnets of which each of your instances are a part.

     To find details about the VPC and subnets used for your cloud instance, use the AWS Management Console to navigate to Services > Compute > EC2 > **Running Instances**.